vrm-c/vrm-specification/specification/VRMC_materials_mtoon-1.0-beta/README.md

 ### Rendering

-This section specifies about the rendering of MToon materials.
+This section specifies the rendering of MToon materials.

 #### Render Mode

 Render Mode specifies how this material will be rendered with alpha processing.
 The alpha value refers to the alpha value defined by `pbrMetallicRoughness.baseColorFactor` and `pbrMetallicRoughness.baseColorTexture` defined in the glTF core specification.
-`alphaMode` and `alphaCutoff` defined in the glTF core specification defines how to deal with the alpha value.
+`alphaMode` and `alphaCutoff` defined in the glTF core specification define how to deal with the alpha value.
 The details of each alpha mode conform to the glTF specification.

 In addition to the `alphaMode` defined in the glTF, this extension defines the property `transparentWithZWrite`.